 Believe it or not, kidney disease can cause an unpleasant scent to emerge from your dog’s mouth.
 If your dog’s kidneys aren’t working as well as they should, it is easy for toxins to build up and create a stinky smell that comes out through the mouth.
 If you begin to notice bad breath from your old dog but no sign of tooth decay, it is important to get them checked out as soon as possible.

 A very common sign of old age in a dog is incontinence.
-This is when your dog randomly loses control of their bladder, causing them to pee on themself or on your floors.
+This is when your dog randomly loses control of their bladder, causing them to pee on themselves or on your floors.
 While there is not much you can do to prevent incontinence from happening, you can control it with diapers.
 Diapers designed just for dogs are a great option for dogs experiencing incontinence.
 There are plenty of varieties designed for both male and female dogs to ensure comfort and security whenever they need to go.

 Anal glands are used by many dogs for marking their territory through the scents sprayed out of these glands.
 While dogs have great control over them in their youth, they can start to malfunction and deteriorate as your dog grows older, causing them to smell.